Meadowlands Rail Line: Alternative transit

-In 2021, NJ Transit authorized studies for alternative options between the Meadowlands Sports Complex and Secaucus Junction including a bus "transitway".
-An initial version designed by HNTB and largely using existing infrastructure (mainly the New Jersey Turnpike) is planned to go into service for the 2026 FIFA World Cup.
+In 2021, NJ Transit authorized studies for alternative bus options between the Meadowlands Sports Complex and Secaucus Junction dubbed the Secaucus-Meadowlands Transitway.
+Largely using existing infrastructure, it is planned to go into service for the 2026 FIFA World Cup.

 In January 2022, the New Jersey Department of Transportation announced the replacement of the eastbound Route 3 Bridge over the Hackensack River, which would incorporate provisions for a potential future expansion of the Hudson-Bergen Light Rail, ostensibly from Secaucus Junction.